vatesfr/xen-orchestra/packages/xo-server-sdn-controller/README.md

 ## Usage

+### Network creation

-In the network creation view, select `pool-wide private network` and the `pool` where to create it.
+In the network creation view, select a `pool` and `Private network`.
 Create the network.

+### Configuration

+Like all other xo-server plugins, it can be configured directly via the web interface, see [the plugin documentation](https://xen-orchestra.com/docs/plugins.html).

 ## Contributions